RiotGames/key-conjurer/docs/user_documentation/setup.md

 ## Context
 The build documentation is fairly sparce and contributors could benifit from having a more defined step-by-step explination of how to build, configure, and utilize the KeyConjurer tool.
-> There is also no document laying out the overall flow of the tool and you must investigate for yourself based off of hints given in configurations.
-A high level outline as well as a user level drilldown on steps would be greatly helpful to others.

 ## Requirements